WordPress/openverse/documentation/meta/media_properties/api.md

 ### `id`

-**Notes:** This is Django's automatic primary key, used for models that do not define one explicitly.
+This is Django's automatic primary key, used for models that do not define one explicitly.

 ### `identifier`